 Customers are your “eyes on the ground” and they can often pick up on possible issues before anyone else has thought about them.
 Don’t ignore what they try to tell you and make it as easy for them as possible to interact with the project team about risks!

 These are the main groups to consider when implementing a risk management approach in your organization, but every business is different.
 There may well be other stakeholder groups who would definitely need to be involved or consulted.
-The best approach is one that works for you and at Ten Six Consulting we can help you design and tailor a way of managing risk that fits seamlessly into your existing business processes.
+The best approach is one that works for you.
+At Ten Six we can help you design and tailor a way of managing project risk that fits seamlessly into your existing business processes.
 Get in touch to find out how we can support you deliver projects better.